 The St. James's Building book stacks will be kept as accessible as possible, but some desks may not be in use and some shelves may have a protective covering.
 The desks overlooking St. James's Square will remain available, but the area may be warmer, noisier and dustier than usual.

 Window replacement is scheduled to take four weeks.
-Scaffolding will start going up on Monday 9th July and building work should end by Friday 3rd August.
+Scaffolding will start going up on Monday 9th July and building work should be complete by the end of August.
 If you encounter any problems, or need help accessing books or finding a working space, please do speak to a member of staff.

 THANK YOU to everyone who has already donated to the Windows Appeal.
 Your support is so important to the Library, and has helped make this vital project possible.
 You can still donate to the Appeal.
 All funds raised will go towards the replacement of the windows or subsequent improvements to the St. James's Building book stacks.
 Donate online here, or using a donation form available from reception.